sorgerlab/indra/indra/resources/README.txt

 - manually curated list of grounding mappings to INDRA Agents with states (phosphorylation, mutation, etc.)

+cas_to_chebi.tsv
+- Manually curated based on common occurrences in Pathway Commons data.
+Could be replaced by a more comprehensive map.

 Files that don't need periodical updates
 ========================================
 amino_acids.tsv